jredmondson/darknet2any/README.md

 This will by default create labeled images in the local `labeled_images` directory.
 Check it out to see how accurate your model is.

+## Tool Listing

+* darknet2onnx: converts from darknet to onnx
+* darknet2torch: converts from darknet to torch
+* darknet2visual: visualizes all layers within darknet models
+* onnx2tf: external tool for converting from onnx to tensorflow formats
+* onnx2trt: converts from onnx to tensorrt engines
+* predict_darknet: predicts a directory of images with darknet weights
+* predict_onnx: predicts a directory of images with onnx session
+* predict_tflite: predicts a directory of images with tflite model
+* predict_trt: predicts a directory of images with trt engine

 ### darknet2visualize

 This script visualizes each layer of a yolo cnn, provided some example input